 What Does Life Insurance for Diabetics Cost?

 The cost of life insurance for diabetics depends on individual factors such as the type of diabetes you have, when you were diagnosed, your age and gender, your family history and overall health condition, your occupation and hobbies, your smoking status, and the type of policy you choose.
-According to S&P Global, the average cost of life insurance is $44 per month.
-But if you have diabetes, you can expect to pay a higher premium for coverage.
+Life insurance applicants are put into rate classes.
+Something like diabetes could land you in a more expensive class.
+For example, a standard male averages $45.41 a month and a preferred class male averages $28.97 a month.
+A standard female averages $36.99 a month for life insurance while a preferred female's policy costs $24.39 a month on average.

 We compared 25 different life insurance providers before choosing the best companies offering policies to diabetics.
 We considered factors such as affordability, minimum age of diagnosis, financial strength ratings, customer satisfaction ratings, and a variety of options.
 We also gave preference to providers with unique features that might appeal to diabetics.